 Transit NZ is the road controlling authority (RCA) responsible for managing the state highway network.
-Their role in implementing this walking plan is to carry out improvements to the pedestrian network along, adjacent to or across the state highway network, to address needs identified by TAs and the local community.
+Their role in implementing this walking plan is to carry out improvements to the pedestrian network where appropriate and feasible on or across the state highway network.
+This will primarily be the urban environment and will seek to address needs identified by TAs and the local community.